EyasuTeshome/shifttracker/job-search/add-a-new-project-to-your-portfolio.md

 This not only helps in getting better job opportunities or projects but also becomes a way to track how you are growing in your skills with each project.

+## Important note for transition students
+You might not have a portfolio yet at this stage of the Curriculum so, in the exercise below, you will simply be required to pin your new project in your GitHub profile and to submit a link to your profile.
+Later on, when you get to the Job Searching part of the Curriculum, you will create your portfolio as a side project.
+For now, jump straight to the Exercise section of this lesson and complete the exercise.

+## Important note for non-transition students
+At this stage, you might already have a portfolio ready.
+It is important to make it look presentable to employers and recruiters.
+Read through all the sections below and then complete the exercise at the bottom of this page.

 ### Gather screenshots of your projects

 **Guiding questions:**